House Buying Process FAQs

 No, you cannot reserve a property before it is released for sale.
-However you can advise the on site Sales Adviser of your interest in a particular plot.
+However you can advise the on site Development Sales Manager of your interest in a particular plot.
 We can then let you know once the plot is released for sale.

 We do have an assisted move package 'MiMove' which is available on some of our developments.
 Please visit the sales centre on your development of interest for more details.

-Visit the development you are interested in purchasing a property on and speak to the Sales Adviser there.
-The Sales Adviser will confirm the price of the property and advise whether it is still available for purchase.
+Visit the development you are interested in purchasing a property on and speak to the Development Sales Manager there.
+The Development Sales Manager will confirm the price of the property and advise whether it is still available for purchase.
 They will ask you a few questions to ensure you are in a position to reserve a property.

 During this reserved period your new home will be withdrawn from sale and it will not be subject to any price increases.
 We will then ask you to exchange contracts and pay a deposit on exchange (usually between 14 and 28 days after reservation).
 This reservation fee and deposit are then deducted from the price of your home.